maximedrn/pinterest-automatic-upload/README.md

 * **(_Version 1.1 - December 27, 2021_).**
 * Note: The upload limit on Pinterest is about 150 pins in a row.
   **You can do multiple upload sessions in a day but risk having your account suspended.**

+_**This script is not maintained anymore.
+If you want to make some corrections concerning the input of images/videos and the selection of the Pinboard, I can integrate them into the script.**_

 # Table of contents: